 We are in a crisis.
 We used to be in crisis before.
 We will be in a crisis in the future, be it collective (social) or individual, caused artificially or accidentally.
-Social crises affect us all, to a greater or lesser extent, while we usually find ourselves in individual ones because of our actions, and sometimes "by chance."
+Social crises affect us all, to a greater or lesser extent, while we usually find ourselves in individual ones because of our actions and sometimes “by chance.”
 But whatever causes it, a crisis always has an internal, psycho-spiritual aspect.
 Therefore treating the reaction to a crisis is one of the foundations of my therapeutic work.
-More specifically, a good part of people who come to the causal therapy I practice is motivated precisely by the crisis they found themselves in.
-And as the crisis is inevitable and we all go through it sooner or later, for one reason or another, at whatever level of consciousness we are and whatever we do to protect ourselves from it, so I devoted the maximum of my time and energy to studying this topic.
+More specifically, a good part of people who come to the causal therapy I practice are motivated precisely by the crisis they found themselves in.
+As crisis is inevitable, and we all go through it sooner or later, for one reason or another, at whatever level of consciousness we are and whatever we do to protect ourselves from it, so I devoted the maximum of my time and energy to studying this topic.
 That is why I decided to write this text because maybe my conclusions, based on thirty years of experience, will help someone get through the critical times we are currently in.

 I also touched on the crisis in some of my previous texts, the one about the traumatic experience in particular, so I invite readers to study that article as well.
-But here I will approach this topic from as many sides as possible and cover all its elements, at least those known to me.
-I'll begin with the metaphysical perspective (the meaning of the crisis), continue with the psychological aspects, and finish with the immediate mechanisms of its expression in our lives, with practical ways to overcome it.
+But here, I will approach this topic from as many sides as possible and cover all its elements, at least those known to me.
+I’ll begin with the metaphysical perspective (the meaning of the crisis), continue with the psychological aspects, and finish with the immediate mechanisms of its expression in our lives, with practical ways to overcome it.
 Knowing the structure, dynamics, and purpose of the crisis and how to resolve it is certainly crucial knowledge for everybody.
-Especially in times when our modern society became a monster that feeds on the crisis, lives from it, and doesn't offer any lasting solution to it.
+Especially in times when our modern society has become a monster that feeds on the crisis, lives from it, and doesn’t offer any lasting solution to it.
 Our governments use the crisis to encourage people to give up on their freedoms and ideals, on their original nature and creative realization, so we need to find ways to stop this.

-Let's start with the technical aspect of a crisis.
+Let’s start with the technical aspect of a crisis.
 It happens at a time when our old worldview is under threat, and we have not yet built a new one.
-A crisis is, therefore, a psychological reaction to an unpleasant or "negative" experience over which we have no control, we do not know its meaning, and are not aware of the final outcome.
+A crisis is, therefore, a psychological reaction to an unpleasant or “negative” experience over which we have no control, do not know its meaning, and are not aware of the final outcome.
 A crisis is regularly accompanied by stress, expressing itself through burdensome and limiting thoughts and emotions that we perceive as unbearable.
-Such mental states often lead to internal bursts, so-called "nervous breakdowns," followed by uncontrolled emotional discharges that can have a mild, heavy, and sometimes even extreme intensity.
-People in crisis experience outbursts of sadness, anger, fear, or guilt, and usually end up in a state of trance or mental absence.
+Such mental states often lead to internal bursts, so-called “nervous breakdowns,” followed by uncontrolled emotional discharges that can have a mild, heavy, and sometimes even extreme intensity.
+People in crisis experience outbursts of sadness, anger, fear, or guilt and usually end up in a state of trance or mental absence.

-So, a crisis is not a stable state - it is an intermediate phase between two different stable periods.
+So, a crisis is not a stable state – it is an intermediate phase between two different stable periods.
 It is, therefore, crucial and questionable what would form a new stable phase.
-Will it be based on a constructive worldview - a leap to a higher level of consciousness and way of life - or will its outcome be a fall to a lower level?
+Will it be based on a constructive worldview – a leap to a higher level of consciousness and way of life – or will its outcome be a fall to a lower level?
 A crisis can lead in both directions, and it is up to us how we use it.
-I emphasize, only up to us, because no external influence can be the sole reason for falling to a lower level.
-And if we do fall, we usually enter a victim role, rejecting our responsibility for the outcome of the crisis and believing that we can rightly blame life's circumstances for the problems we found ourselves in.
+I emphasize that it is only up to us because no external influence can be the sole reason for falling to a lower level.
+And if we do fall, we usually enter a victim role, rejecting our responsibility for the outcome of the crisis and believing that we can rightly blame life’s circumstances for the problems we found ourselves in.

 Although people strive for stability and periods in which their existence and actions have a reliable and secure foundation, we all occasionally find ourselves in crisis.
 Why is that so?
-Because of all things in life, "change is the only constant."
+Because of all things in life, “change is the only constant.”
 That is, we need to evolve occasionally; we have to change and transform our worldview and lifestyle.
-But most people don't want to change.
+But most people don’t want to change.
 The type of consciousness that sees change as welcome is developed by the rare, mostly those who possess sufficient internal flexibility based on awareness of their true selves.
 However, most of us do not know who we are, have little or no contact with our souls, and live according to mental programs shaped by family and social norms.
 Instead of being connected to the source, we experience our minds as our center and strongly identify with it.
 But man is not only the mind; we are not our mental states.
 The mind is a robotic part of our psyche and acts like a computer.
-It bases the purpose of its existence on programs that governs it.
+It bases the purpose of its existence on programs that govern it.
 Once programmed, the mind does everything in its power to automate the current software to be an instantly available model for our reactions.
 The mind sticks to the adopted programs and perceives every change as a threat.
-It is for this reason that most people do not recognize a crisis as an initiation into a new worldview, but bury themselves even harder and deeper in the old, insisting rigidly on its survival at all costs.
+It is for this reason that most people do not recognize a crisis as an initiation into a new worldview but bury themselves even harder and deeper in the old, insisting rigidly on its survival at all costs.
 From this, it is evident that the expansion of consciousness will play a significant role in the process of overcoming a crisis.

 A crisis is regularly accompanied by the feeling that we have “lost the ground under our feet,” that we have jumped into the unknown…